BEHRConsulting/CreateDropboxBackupFolder/README.md

 A command-line tool that creates complete backup of Dropbox account to local directory, preserving folder structure and providing incremental sync capabilities.

 ## AI Generated (mostly)
-- I kept tweeking the prompt to get the functions I needed.
+- This was an experiment using Github's Copilot in agent mode and Claude Sonnet 4 AI model.
-- This was a test using Github's Copilot in agent mode and Claude Sonnet 4 AI model.
+- I kept tweeking the prompts to get the functions I needed.
-- The prompts I used the generate this app are on the bottom of the file [copilot-instructions.md](.github/copilot-instructions.md).
+- The prompts I used the generate this app are on the bottom of the file CreateDropboxBackupFolder-prompts.txt.

 ## Workflow
 - My laptop does not have the internal storage to download my entire dropbox, so it doesn't get backed up as I wanted it to.
 I run this app on my external drive to get a full backup.